Picovoice/picovoice/demo/c/README.md

 Then it will infer follow-on commands within the context of smart lighting system.
 For example, you can say:

-> "turn on the lights."
+> "Turn on the lights."

 ## File Demo

-**Note that the demo expect a single-channel WAV file with a sampling rate of 16000 and 16-bit linear PCM encoding.
-If you provide a file with incorrect format the demo does not perform any format validation and simply outputs incorrect result.**
+**Note that the demo requires a single-channel WAV file with a sampling rate of 16kHz and 16-bit linear PCM encoding.
+If you provide a file with incorrect format the demo does not perform any format validation and will output erroneous data.**

 Compile by executing the following command from the root of the repository: